-Business Degrees (ACBSP accredited): The School of Business and Administration offers the following degree programs; a Master of Business Administration (MBA) degree program; an MBA with an International concentration, an MBA with a Sports Management concentration, an MBA with a concentration in International Business Strategy, an MBA with a joint Master of Science in Nursing (MSN / MBA), and a Master of Science in Accounting.
-The Nursing section of this Bulletin contains further details about the MSN/MBA.
+Business Degrees (ACBSP accredited): The School of Business and Administration offers the following degree programs: a Master of Business Administration (MBA) degree program; an MBA with an International concentration, an MBA with a Sports Management concentration, an MBA with a concentration in International Business Strategy, and a Master of Science in Accounting.

-Administration Degrees: A Master of Arts in Administration (MAA) degree program, with concentrations in Adult Education, Applied Administration (online only), Communication Arts, Healthcare Administration, Instructional Technology (online only), Nutrition, Organizational Development, Sports Management, and any other graduate program which has opted to offer such a concentration.
+Administration Degrees: The School of Business and Administration offers two administrative degrees, a Master of Health Administration (MHA) degree, and a Master of Arts in Administration (MAA) degree.
+The MAA degree program has concentrations in Adult Education, Applied Administration (online only), Communication Arts, Healthcare Administration, Nutrition, Organizational Development, and Sports Management.

-Certificates: Graduate Certificates in International Business, Project Management, and in Organizational Development.
+Certificates: Graduate Certificates in International Business and in Organizational Development.

-MBA - MS Accounting Laptop Program
+MBA, MHA, & MS Accounting Laptop Program

 The University of the Incarnate Word (UIW) is committed to integrating computer technology into the learning experience of all students.
-In support of this goal, all graduate MBA and MS Accounting students in the H-E-B School of Business and Administration are required to have a laptop computer for use in their graduate classes.
+In support of this goal, all graduate MBA, MHA, and MS Accounting students in the H-E-B School of Business and Administration are required to have a laptop computer for use in their graduate classes.